TheChemicalWorkshop/TCW-ScienceBot-Dump/README.md

 Okay first a DISCLAIMER:
 I'm not a programmer nor a github user, the code DOES (well should) work, but it has a billion bugs, will have a billion bugs.

+Also i'm very sorry for any slurs or inproper language, I make bots on streams sometimes and I eneter all kinda crap in it, later i foorgot to change...

 It IS used for TCW Sciencebot with you can find here https://discordbots.thechemicalworkshop.com/sciencebot/ The files will be cleaned up/updated eventually